Any creature which has been trained specifically to fight alongside its handler, like an attack dog or equivalent.

 Hunter Pets in World of Warcraft.
 Warlocks and Deathknights have pets too, but they are either demonic or undead.

 The Zuul in Sword of the Stars were originally created as weapons by the Suul'ka against a Morrigi colony.
 They were especially designed to be ravenous and fast-multiplying in order to quickly kill and consume all living things on the planet and die off.
 Unfortunately, the Zuul prove themselves masters at Mind Rape, allowing them to quickly learn the secrets of the target population, build spaceships, and escape into the universe.
 They are also extremely devious (at least, the males are; the females are mindless brutes; all by design).
+Fortunately for the Suul'ka, most of their pets have become even more loyal to them, since they now view the Suul'ka as gods.

 In Ace Attorney Investigations 2, the blind assassin Ryoken Houinbo trained his guide dog to kill, to the point where it's considered one of his trademark weapons.